kwokyto/a-safe-space/faq.md

 ### 12. I am uncomfortable with how my information is stored, what can I do?

 Use the command `/leave`.
 This will remove you from the chat and delete all your information stored.
-However, this would mean that you will no longer be able to use the bot’s features.
+However, this would mean that you will no longer be able to use the bot's features.

 ## Interactions